 Current Community Plans

 Basingstoke and Deane Borough Council (BDBC) encourages all local communities in the borough to get involved in shaping their local areas.
-One way that this can be done is by supporting communities across the borough’s towns and villages to develop their own community-led plans.
-See below for community plans that have been published and groups we are currently working with.
+One way is for communities across the borough’s towns and villages to develop their own community-led plans.
+See below for community plans that have been published and local groups.

 Community plans for East Woodhay, Kingsclere, North Waltham, Oakley and St Mary Bourne have been developed and adopted by the local parish councils.